maxrchung/retro/README.md

 https://retro.maxrchung.com

-A simple retrospective tool to help teams collaborate, featuring:
+A free and simple retrospective tool to help teams collaborate, with the ability

-- Create retro
+to:

-- Create column
+- Use retro templates to quickly get started
-- Create post
+- Create any number of retros, columns, and posts
-- Drag post
+- Like posts to see the most popular
-- Hide post
+- Drag and rearrange posts across columns
-- Upvote post
+- Blur other posts so you only see your own
-- Set timer
+- Set timer in increments of 1, 5, and 10 minutes